luismiguelcasadodiaz/philosophers/README.md

 <ol>◦ number_of_philosophers: The number of philosophers and also the number
 of forks.</ol>
 <ol>◦ time_to_die (in milliseconds): If a philosopher didn’t start eating time_to_die
-milliseconds since the beginning of their last meal or the beginning of the sim- ulation, they die.</ol>
+milliseconds since the beginning of their last meal or the beginning of the simulation, they die.</ol>
 <ol>◦ time_to_eat (in milliseconds): The time it takes for a philosopher to eat.
 During that time, they will need to hold two forks.</ol>
 <ol>◦ time_to_sleep (in milliseconds): The time a philosopher will spend sleeping.</ol>